sapiensoup/sapiensoup.com/_posts/2017-02-06-cannabis-breastfeeding.md

 **How much THC makes it into breast milk?
 Can it get a baby “high”?
 What are the long-term effects on the child?**

+**Update:** also check out our latest post on this topic: [Only small amounts of THC transfer into breast milk](https://sapiensoup.com/only-small-amounts-of-THC-transfer-into-breast-milk), that includes most recent scientific findings from April, 2018.

 <img src="{{ site.url }}/images/breastfeeding/breastfeeding-1000x527-fb.jpg">

 I nursed my daughter for almost two years.
 You bet, I had a glass of wine from time to time.
 I knew how long it would take my body to clear the alcohol so that—after a couple of hours—I could feed again without exposing my child to any risk.
 But with cannabis, nursing mothers are pretty much groping in the dark.